AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 #### April 12, 2019
 This publication Fluoride, Spring 2019 was developed under Assistance Agreement No. SU-83695001 awarded by the U.S. Environmental Protection Agency to Cornell University.
 It has not been formally reviewed by EPA.
 The views expressed in this document are solely those of Sarah Huang, Cindy Jin, and Simar Kohli and do not necessarily reflect those of the Agency.
 EPA does not endorse any products or commercial services mentioned in this publication.

-**[Sidney: Hey team!
-I will be using bolded square brackets to comment on your manual.]**

-**[Overall: Very minor grammar issues and some improvements to be made with your code but you're doing good!]**

 ## Abstract
 Fluoride contamination of water is a significant issue faced by nations and people across the globe and can lead to adverse consequences on health (e.g. muscle weakness and atrophy, weakness, fatigue).
 The Fluoride Gravity team’s objective is to develop a cost-effective, self-sufficient mechanism for extracting excess fluoride from drinking water.
 The Spring 2019 team hopes to further the gravity-powered system’s efficacy and potentially begin to run field-tests with the device.
 The application of such a device in real-world scenarios will be predicated upon success seen with the aforementioned field tests.